MicrosoftDocs/win32/desktop-src/tablet/itipautocompleteprovider-updatependingtext.md

 ---
-Description: 'Used by the auto complete client to notify the application of the text a user has inked into Input Panel.' ms.assetid: '68413836-321a-4e75-8538-c5a8fc577c0f'
+Description: Used by the auto complete client to notify the application of the text a user has inked into Input Panel. ms.assetid: 68413836-321a-4e75-8538-c5a8fc577c0f
-title: 'ITipAutocompleteProvider::UpdatePendingText method'
+title: ITipAutocompleteProviderUpdatePendingText method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ITipAutocompleteProvider::UpdatePendingText method